FH-Cloud-Computing/website/docs/lectures/4-containers/index.md

 ![An image illustrating Kubernetes networking.
 There are 3 virtual machines that have a common network that the virtual machines are connected to.
 The outbound connections are NAT'ed to the public IP of each virtual machine.](kubernetes-networking-01.svg)

+When you look at these graphics, one question may come to mind: the cloud is quite dynamic in its nature, so how does a Kubernetes cluster receive incoming connections?
+After all, each of the nodes may be replaced with a new one, with a new IP address at any time?
+This is where the immense feature set of Kubernetes begins to show itself.
+Kubernetes includes several *controllers* that can interact with cloud providers in a variety of ways.
+One of these integrations can be, for example, the load balancer integrations.
+The Kubernetes network can be extended to a load balancer and that load balancer can send traffic directly over the virtual network used by the containers.

+Further helping the dynamic nature of the cloud are features like the ability to create internal firewalls.
+These firewalls can help mitigate possible security vulnerabilities like [SSRF](https://pasztor.at/blog/what-is-ssrf).
+Since these firewalls can be created using the same API as the software deployment, the firewall rules for an application can be versioned in Git, for example.

+Since everything required to run an application can be stored in a Dockerfile and a Kubernetes manifest the application source code can be self-contained.
+This is, of course, only true if the application is written in such a way that workes well with the cloud.
+This is described [in the next lecture](../5-cloud-native/index.md).

 ## Orchestration (Swarm, Kubernetes, etc)